-The Midwest is known as “America’s Heartland” because of its role in the nation’s manufacturing and farming sectors as well as its patchwork of big commercial cities and small towns.
+The Midwest is known as “America’s Heartland” because of its role in the nation’s manufacturing and farming sectors and its patchwork of big commercial cities and small towns.
 The region includes the states of Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, Missouri, and Iowa.

-This vast north-central area of the United States consists of mostly of a low, flat to rolling landscape with the exception of the eastern Midwest near the foothills of the Appalachian Mountains, the heavily glaciated uplands of the North Shore of Lake Superior in Minnesota, and the Ozark Mountains of southern Missouri.
-The northern parts of Michigan, Wisconsin, and Minnesota are covered with forests.
+This vast north-central area of the United States consists mostly of a low, flat to rolling landscape except for the eastern Midwest near the foothills of the Appalachian Mountains, the heavily glaciated uplands of the North Shore of Lake Superior in Minnesota, and the Ozark Mountains of southern Missouri.
+The northern parts of Michigan, Wisconsin, and Minnesota have forests.

-Considered as the broadest representation of American culture, the accent of most of the Midwest is thought by many to be “standard” American English.
-In fact, most national television and radio broadcasters speak with a midwestern accent.
-This may have started because many television show hosts — such as Walter Cronkite, Johnny Carson, David Letterman, Tom Brokaw, and Casey Kasem — came from this area.
+Considered the broadest representation of American culture, the accent of most of the Midwest is thought by many to be “standard” American English.
+Most national television and radio broadcasters speak with a midwestern accent.
+This may have started because many television show hosts came from this area, such as Walter Cronkite, Johnny Carson, David Letterman, Tom Brokaw, and Casey Kasem.

-The American Midwest was the home of more than one-quarter of U.S. Presidents as well as the birthplace of numerous inventors and entrepreneurs that developed technology such as the airplane, automobiles, electric lighting, the transistor, petroleum, steel production, and more.
+The American Midwest was the home of over one-quarter of U.S. Presidents and the birthplace of numerous inventors and entrepreneurs that developed technology such as airplanes, automobiles, electric lighting, transistor, petroleum, steel production, and more.

-The Midwest is also home to abundant nature including the massive Great Lakes and the vast Northwoods which cover northern Minnesota, Wisconsin, and Michigan and spill over into Canada making the far end of the upper Midwest very different in character to the more urbanized, agricultural, and industrialized lower Midwest.
+The Midwest is also home to abundant nature, including the massive Great Lakes and the vast Northwoods, which cover northern Minnesota, Wisconsin, and Michigan and spill over into Canada, making the far end of the upper Midwest very different in character from the more urbanized, agricultural, and industrialized lower Midwest.